Fuseteam/gpgman/README.md

 - profit

 # todo
-- generate new key pairs
+- take the different ways to generate gpg keys into account
 - add a function to self install/update just like crackle xd
 - other things i haven't thought of yet